BitPusher16/dotfiles/README.md

 Tried sourcing ~/.profile from ~/.bashrc, but this creates an infinite loop.
 So instead, just load ~/bin and ~/.local/bin from ~/.bashrc (if they've not been added to path already).

+2025-01-12
+Very close to a clean setup.
+Kitty, Zellij, and Neovim all have downloadable binaries that can be versioned by adding to PATH.
+(Note: Kitty is better with Nerd fonts.
+Need some notes on how to do this on Pop OS.)
+Neovim can be "upgraded" to AstroNvim by cloning the AstroNvim template to ~/.config/nvim.
+So far, seems likely that all configs can be kept in source control and "installed" by adding a src or equivalent to a home dir dotfile.
+Need to make sure copy-paste works with Kitty, Zellij, and Neovim.
+Todo: Find out how to make all tools use the 16 ANSI terminal colors?